Aggravated Unlicensed Operation Defense Attorney

 You were charged with an AUO in the previous 18 months

-Your suspended license is a result of DWI or DWAI conviction
+Your suspended license is a result of a DWI or DWAI conviction

 The suspension was because of a pending DWI or DWAI case